 Late last year OCCRP announced we’d come to possess most of the official records and files generated by Slovak police during their investigation of Kuciak and Kušnírová’s murders.
 After painstakingly archiving, cataloguing, and processing the data — now around 57 terabytes in total — we opened the “Kočner library” in Bratislava in early 2020, on the eve of the trial.

 Our aim is to give journalists the tools to hold Slovakia’s justice system to account and ensure justice for Kuciak.
-We also hope that, in the run up to the country’s parliamentary elections, the library will serve as a repository of reliable evidence that can be used to disprove any misinformation spread by corrupt politicians or media outlets about the investigation.
+We also hope that the library will serve as a repository of reliable evidence that can be used to disprove any misinformation spread by corrupt politicians or media outlets about the investigation.